AABearBots/First-Closed-Doors-Competition/README.md

 >
 > _(Extract from [The Foundations of the GPL](https://www.gnu.org/licenses/quick-guide-gplv3.html))_

 It is a policy of Advanced Algos Ltd. to require all bots running on the AAPlatform to be released under the same license.
 In order to do that.
-We will guide you through the process to do just that further down this document.
+We will guide you through the process further down this document.

 ### Markets